WPVD (AM): Post-Latino Public Radio

 At 12:04 a.m., April 1, 2018, WRPA shut down and Latino Public Radio programming ended.
 At 9:30 a.m. on April 10, 2018, WRPA resumed broadcasting using a simulcast of WNPN.
 The license was still owned by Rhode Island Public Radio.

 After WNET purchased WPPB in Southampton, New York, in March 2020 and renamed it WLIW-FM, Rhode Island Public Radio applied for the callsign WPPB on July 10, 2020.
 However, after WPVD (1450 AM) was purchased by DiPonti Communications in September 2020 and became WWRI, the call sign WPVD became available.
 With "WPVD" having greater relevance to "Providence", WPPB changed to WPVD on November 11, 2020.

-Current facilities

 The WPVD broadcast tower in North Providence.

 In late 2021, WPVD sought and received a construction permit to reduce its power to 400 watts daytime, and 16 watts nighttime, using only one tower from the original four-tower array.
 In the process, this also would change the license from a Class B station to Class D. The license to cover was granted September 19, 2022, after the three unused towers were demolished.

+On November 9, 2023, RIPR announced its intention to merge with WPVD-TV, Rhode Island's PBS station; the merger was approved in 2024, and the combined organization became Ocean State Media in 2025.
+Ocean State Media consolidated its radio service on a single statewide signal, the newly-acquired WPVD-FM 103.7, on May 1, 2026.
+Following a transition period, the original five-station radio network, including WPVD AM, was taken silent in July 2026; the licenses will be sold.